 While being eccentric and self-important, Senku is still able to charm people around him with his understanding of how people think.
 He is linguistically capable and inspires loyalty in those around him, making him a very capable leader.

-During a decisive battle involving Senku, Taiju, Yuzuriha and Tsukasa, Tsukasa points out how despite Senku’s cold rational mind, his inability to abandon his friends is his weakness.
-However, as it becomes clear Senku’s kind heart is anything but a weakness.
+During a decisive battle involving Senku, Taiju, Yuzuriha, and Tsukasa, Tsukasa points out how despite Senku’s cold rational mind, his inability to abandon his friends is his weakness.
+However, it becomes clear that Senku’s kind heart is anything but a weakness.
 It brings people together and inspires them to have each other’s back.